DeViL303/MultiServer3-NautilusFork/README.md

    Multiserver 3 - Nautilus Fork
    </h1>

 This repository is a fork of AgentDarks447's awesome project, Multiserver3.
-It specifically focuses the development of an addon I created called Nautilus, The changes made during the development of Nautilus may not be entirely stable and could potentially affect the web tool component of Multiserver.
+This repo specifically focuses the development of a GUI addon I created called Nautilus, The changes made during the development of Nautilus could potentially affect the web tool or server component of Multiserver.
 For those looking to employ Multiserver as a game server, the official version is highly recommended and is available [HERE](https://github.com/GitHubProUser67/MultiServer3).

 <h1 align="center">
    What is Nautilus?